BigMurph619/T4-Firered-NATDEX-Monomon/README.md

 # Monomon

-MurphLeague Tourney #4 is FRLG NATDEX Monomon
+[MurphLeague](https://github.com/TakeJoshyy/TheMurphVerse/blob/main/2.Tournaments/1.MurphLeague-2025/README.md) Tourney #4 is FRLG NATDEX Monomon

 NATDEX Monomon adopts all the great features of cyansixfour's NATDEX IronMON with Monomon settings and rules.

 # Tourney Details

+T4 is hosted by [BennyTots](https://www.twitch.tv/bennytots).
 Dates: July 31st 11:59 PM EST - August 17th 11:59 PM EST.

-> You must be in the MurphVerse discord and all seeds must be live for the entire run and have a VOD available.
+> You must be in the [MurphVerse discord](https://discord.gg/fNX4geCU) and all seeds must be live for the entire run and have a VOD available.

 Seed limit: 150.
 Cumulative score will be your 3 highest scoring runs combined.